A Letter from Julia Margaret Cameron

 In other cities throughout Türkiye this is usually done by foot.
 Men and women wheel a cart up and down the streets, collecting only one of the many types of recyclables out there.
 But here in Gaziantep, these men, maybe ten or fifteen of them in total, have modified their motorcycle sidecars to be able to carry every type of recyclable they can find.
 They ride through the city day or night, covering as much ground as they can to earn as much money as they need.

-On the highway into and out of the small town of Lin this man sells his fall harvest of onions, potatoes, and his home-made hot pickled peppers preserved in small plastic water bottles.
-He waits comfortably in the shade throughout the day, but whenever anyone approaches he promptly buttons his jacket and stands straight and proper behind his goods — the perfect gentlemen waiting to greet you.
+On the highway into and out of the small town of Lin this man sells his fall harvest of onions, potatoes, and his home-made hot pickled peppers preserved in small, plastic water bottles.
+Throughout the day he waits down the road, relaxing in the grass and under the shade trees.
+But whenever someone begins to approach he quickly makes his way back to his market stand, buttons his jacket and stands up straight and proper behind his goods — the perfect gentleman waiting to greet you.

 — Thank You —